Where does the commissioner’s authority to give advice come from?

-Under the Public Service of Ontario Act, 2006 (the Act) and Ontario Regulation 384/07, 1(2), the commissioner may provide advice on the interpretation and application of the conflict of interest provisions of the Act and its regulations.
+The Public Service of Ontario Act, 2006 (the Act) and Ontario Regulation 384/07, 1(2), authorizes the commissioner to provide advice to public servants on the interpretation and application of the conflict of interest and political activity rules set out in the Act or its regulations.

-The following persons and bodies may seek conflict of interest of advice from the commissioner:
+The following persons and bodies may seek conflict of interest advice from the commissioner:

 - The Public Service Commission

-- Public servants for whom the commissioner is ethics executive
+- Public servants for whom the commissioner is ethics executive, and

-The above-mentioned persons or bodies may contact the commissioner’s office, preferably in writing, to request advice on a conflict of interest matter.
-The request should include enough background information for the commissioner to understand the nature of the conflict of interest issue.
+The above-mentioned persons or bodies may contact the commissioner’s office via email at email@example.com to request advice.
+The request should include enough background information for the commissioner to understand the nature of the issue or activity in which the public servant wishes to engage.
 The commissioner may request additional information.

 What might the commissioner’s advice include?